adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/checkboxgroup/v1/checkboxgroup/README.md

 ## JavaScript Data Attribute Bindings

-Apply a `data-cmp-is="adaptiveFormTextInput"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormCheckBoxGroup"` attribute to the wrapper block to enable initialization of the JavaScript component.

 The following attributes can be added to the same element to provide options:

 1. `data-cmp-required-message` - populated with requiredMessage from the component's edit dialog

-A `data-cmp-hook-adaptiveform-textinput="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.